Nurse

 Food Assistance

-During this uncertain time, we want to make sure you have food to feed your family.
-Currently, 1 in 7 children struggle with hunger.
-The Southeast Linn Community Center (SELCC) is in our community to help in times like this.
-Currently, there are no income guidelines required to receive food assistance.
-The SELCC is available by phone and appointment.
-The income guidelines to receive food from the Food Pantry have been lifted at this time.
-The SELCC is committed to helping anyone who needs food assistance.
+During these uncertain times, we want to make sure you have food to feed your family.
+Currently, 1 in 6 Iowa children struggle with hunger.
+Southeast Linn Community Center (SELCC) is in our community to help.
+You do not need to meet any income guidelines to receive food assistance.
+SELCC is committed to helping you put food on the table for your family for as long as you need assistance.

 Donations